new-computers/arena-toolkit/README.md

 New tools welcome by pull request.
 Or, fork this repo and make your own project.

 Use any framework or language you like.
-Start by adding your tool code to a new directory in /tools, add any requred imports to manifest.json, and then see /content.js and /background.js for examples on how to begin.
+Start by placing your tool code into a new subdirectory of /tools, add any requred imports to manifest.json, and then see /content.js and /background.js for examples on how to begin.

-Core code will aim for [idomatic.js](https://github.com/rwaldron/idiomatic.js/), but tool code can be developed in the style of the author's choosing.
+Core code will aim for [idomatic.js](https://github.com/rwaldron/idiomatic.js/), but tools can be developed in the style of the author's choosing.

 ## Notes